February One

-February One (also referred to as the A&T Four Monument) is the name of the 2002 monument dedicated to Ezell Blair Jr., Franklin McCain, Joseph McNeil and David Richmond, who were collectively known as the "Greensboro Four" for their role in launching the Greensboro lunch counter sit-ins, which started on February 1, 1960.
+February One (also referred to as the A&T Four Monument) is the name of the 2002 monument dedicated to Ezell Blair Jr., Franklin McCain, Joseph McNeil and David Richmond, who were collectively known as the "A & T Four” for their role in launching the Greensboro lunch counter sit-ins, which started on February 1, 1960.
 The 15-foot bronze and marble monument is located on the western edge of the campus of North Carolina A&T University in Greensboro, North Carolina.
 James Barnhill, the sculptor who created the monument, was inspired by the historic 1960 image of the four African American college students leaving the Woolworth store in downtown Greensboro after holding a sit-in to protest the company's policy of segregating its lunch counters.
 The sit-in protests were a significant event in the Civil Rights Movement due to increasing national sentiment of the fight for the civil rights of African-Americans during this period in American history.